-I wanted to jump on the vinyl resurgence bandwagon – but in a more meaningful way than buying something new off the shelf.
-Here's how I restored my grandfather's LAB-1100.
+I wanted to jump on the vinyl resurgence bandwagon – but in a more meaningful way than buying Wirecutter’s recommendation.
+Here’s how I restored my grandfather’s LAB-1100.

 If you're interested, this is a great entry-level turntable: it's semiautomatic with a built-in phono stage (and RIAA equalization).
 That's everything you need to get started playing records – you can pick one up on eBay and renew it for cheap.